eMedicine Specialties > Emergency Medicine > Neurology

 Physical

+The physical findings for complex regional pain syndrome (CRPS) have been listed as part of the "History" section because the criteria sets include both signs and symptoms.
 Three stages have been classified.
-Although a consensus panel recommended that staging be eliminated, it is important for the emergency physician to have awareness of potential disease progress.
+Although a consensus panel recommended that staging be eliminated, it is important that the emergency physician has an awareness of potential disease progress.
 Disease progress is very variable.

 Causes

-Peterlin et al suggested that migraine may be a risk factor for the development of CRPS, but theirs is the only paper of its type.17
+Peterlin et al suggested that migraine may be a risk factor for the development of CRPS, but this is the only paper suggesting an association.[35]

-ACE inhibitors have recently been suggested as a possible cause for the development of CRPS.7,18
+ACE inhibitors have been suggested as a possible cause for the development of CRPS.[15, 36]

 Differential Diagnoses